Qovery/qovery-client-go/docs/ApplicationDatabaseApi.md

 ## AttachLogicalDatabasetoApplication

-> LogicalDatabaseResponse AttachLogicalDatabasetoApplication(ctx, applicationId, targetLogicalDatabaseId).Execute()
+> LogicalDatabase AttachLogicalDatabasetoApplication(ctx, applicationId, targetLogicalDatabaseId).Execute()

 Link a logical database to the application